 - The PUD currently supplies one electrical customer and the PUD’s two water intake plants an average of 27 MWh of energy purchased from Bonneville Power Administration (BPA).

-- The PUD owns 15 miles of transmission/distribution lines and three substations.
+- The PUD owns 15 miles of transmission/distribution lines and 3 substations.

 - The PUD’s electric system peak usage is 29.6 MWs.

-- Provide industrial grade (non-potable) water to the Cherry Point Industrial Area industries;
+- Provides industrial grade (non-potable) water to businesses and large industries at Cherry Point;

-- Provide irrigation water to approximately 50 customers;
+- Provides irrigation water to approximately 50 customers.